 Taïga smiles at him.
 ‘Easy!
-Just close your eyes and pucker your mouth, like this…’ Taïga mimes the action.
+Just close your eyes and pucker your mouth, like this…’ Taïga quickly mimes the action.

-‘Wow, I could do that… But what if she doesn’t want to kiss me?’
+Suddenly he stops laughing.
+‘But what if she doesn’t want to kiss me?’

 They are silent for a while, lost in thoughts.